Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Synchroniser.md

 ##### GameObject Transform ⇒ Simulation

 The GameObject transform will be copied into the simulation.
 When this is enabled the GameObject will not move and the simulation agent will stay wherever the GameObject is.
-Use this if you are moving the GameObject is response to the Crowds simulation with another script (e.g. [see this guide](/HowTo/AnimatedAgents)).
+Use this if you are moving the GameObject in response to the Overcrowded simulation with another script (e.g. [see this guide](/HowTo/AnimatedAgents)).

 ##### Simulation ⇒ Translation